annotell/public-docs/docs-src/docs/kognic-io/working_with_inputs.md

-Inputs can be retrieved from the input API in two ways:
+Inputs can be retrieved from the API in two ways:
 1. Filtering on a project using the `get_inputs` method.
 Additional filter parameters are also available (see table below) for querying inputs.
 2. Providing the input uuids of the inputs to be retrieved using the `get_inputs_by_uuids` method